What is Biofeedback?

 - Disorders involving a severe, unstable autonomic nervous system or endocrine/metabolic functions (e.g., diabetes)

-- Significant psychological disorder (e.g., schizophrenia, mania, major depression, paranoia, severe obsessive-compulsive disorder, post-traumatic stress disorder)
+- Significant psychological disorder (e.g., schizophrenia, mania, major depression, paranoia, severe obsessive-compulsive disorder or post-traumatic stress disorder)

 How to get Started